...

 Akiu Village Agrie no Mori (秋保ヴィレッジ アグリエの森)

-The best place to purchase some fresh and cheap organic local produce and specialties is probably Akiu Village Agrie no Mori.
-Not just Sendai but many of Miyagi Prefecture‘s craftworks and specialties can also be found in the souvenir shop.
+The best place to buy fresh, affordable, organic local produce and specialties in the hot spring town is probably Akiu Village Agrie no Mori.
+Not just Sendai but many of Miyagi Prefecture’s craftworks and specialties can also be found in the souvenir shop.

 The facility isn’t just a farmer’s market but also has a food court with many tasty and interesting menu items.
 The foot spa there is great for when it is cold outside or when your feet are worn out from a day of exploration.